 General Phonogram FAQs

-The 74 Basic Phonograms originate from the 70 basic phonograms identified by Dr. Orton.
-Four additional phonograms have been added to the basic set taught in Logic of English curriculum: augh, bu, gu, and cei.
+The 75 Basic Phonograms we teach originate from the 70 basic phonograms identified by Dr. Orton.
+Additional phonograms have been added to the basic set taught in Logic of English curriculum: augh, bu, gu, and cei, included in all Logic of English materials, and es, added in 2018.

 - augh is found in common words such as daughter, caught, taught, and laugh.
 These words are used repeatedly in early children's readers and are foundational vocabulary terms.